Overcoming Complex Feeding Challenges and Feeding Tube-Dependency: How to Make Lasting Progress (4-part series)

 Please note this event is taking place at 6:00 pm Central Standard Time, and will be held virtually via Zoom.
 Registration will close on Monday February 1 at 6:00 pm CST.
 The meeting link will be sent to registrants via email on Monday February 1 when Registration closes at 6:00 pm CST.
 Please check your spam folder as our emails occasionally end up there.

-This course is being submitted for credit with the Illinois Early Intervention Program as well as the American Speech-Language Hearing Association.
+This course is being submitted for credit with the Illinois Early Intervention Program.
 Those who have paid for a professional ticket and are in attendance for the full duration of all four events will receive a certificate of attendance for credit.
+Please check with your local professional organization to determine how our courses may count towards your continuing education requirements.
 Those who registered for a student ticket will also receive a certificate, however these will not be eligible for CEUs.

 For those who are caring for a child who is learning to eat.